Confirm-Solutions/confirmlabs/posts/fight_the_illusion.md

     - "Pinning" a false belief into the model, for testing or alignment training.
 For example, forcing the model to believe it is not being watched, in order to test deception or escape behavior.

 	The key point is that the interpretability illusion is a failure to _describe typical model operation_, but a success for _enacting the causal model_.
 2. **Study more detailed causal models with multiple output streams, multiple options for the input variables, or more compositions.** To start, notice that it is obviously good to have more outputs/consequences of the causal mode in the optimization.
 Why?
 First, if we have multiple output-measurements at the end of the causal graph, it is harder for a spurious direction to perform well on all of them by chance.
 Additionally, if an abstract causal model has modular pieces, then there should be exponentially many combinatorial-swap options that we can test.
-To score well on the IIA train-loss across all swaps, a spurious structure would have to be very sophisticated.
+To score well on the optimization's training-loss across all swaps (in the language of [DAS](https://arxiv.org/abs/2303.02536) this is a high "IIA"), the spurious structure would have to be very sophisticated.
 While Lange et al. show that spurious solutions may arise for searches in 1 direction, it should be less likely to occur for _pairs_ of directions, and less likely yet for full spurious circuits.
-So, illusion problems may be reduced by scaling up model complexity.
+So, illusion problems may be reduced by scaling up the complexity of the causal model.
 Some possible issues remain, though:
     - In some cases we may struggle to identify specific directions within a multi-part model; i.e., we might find convincing overall performance for a circuit, but an individual dimension or two could be spurious, and we might be unable to determine exactly which.
     - This approach relies on big, deep, abstract causal models existing inside the networks, with sufficient robustness in their functioning across variable changes.
 There is some suggestive work on predictable / standardized structures in LLM’s, from investigations like [Feng and Steinhardt (2023](https://arxiv.org/pdf/2310.17191.pdf))’s entity binding case study, the [indirect object identification (IOI)](https://github.com/redwoodresearch/Easy-Transformer/blob/main/README.md) paper, and studies of [recursive tasks](https://arxiv.org/pdf/2305.14699.pdf).
 However, the consistency/robustness and DAS-discoverability of larger structures in scaled-up models is not yet clear.
 More case studies in larger models would be valuable.
 3. **Measure generalizability, and use it to filter out spurious findings after-the-fact.** This is just common-sense, and researchers are already doing this in several ways.
 We can construct train/test splits with random sampling, and conclude a found direction is spurious if it does not generalize on the test data; or we could ask how the patched model generalizes out-of-training-distribution following a small perturbation, such as adding extra preceding tokens.
 Spurious solutions are likely to be sensitive to minor changes, and for many purposes we are primarily interested in causal models that generalize well.
 As mentioned earlier, the [ICLR ](https://openreviewnet/forum?id=Ebt7JgMHv1) paper’s `spurious’ findings performed sufficiently poorly on generalization sets that they could easily be distinguished from real effects.